Don't bug out!

 Apple vinegar, white vinegar, Coca Cola

 It is assumed that these products help dissolve the glue that holds the eggs to the hair shalft.
 This glue make up is similar to human hair.
 Substances found to dissolve the glue also dissolve the hair.
+These products are not only ineffective, they leave the hair feeling like straw.

 Spraying the house down and bagging everything for weeks